St John's Church, Trofarth

 It was built in 1873 as an Anglican church to a design by Sir George Gilbert Scott and consecrated on 19 June that year.
 A small church with lancet windows, it consisted of a nave, a small chancel, a south porch and it had a bellcote at the west end.
 It was restored in 1899 by the Chester firm of architects, Douglas and Fordham, who added a vestry at the northeast and an organ chamber, and increased the size of the chancel by extending it into the nave.
-At the same time the internal plaster was removed and replaced by a veneer of limestone, and furnishings designed by Douglas were added.
+At the same time, the internal plaster was removed and replaced by a veneer of limestone, and furnishings designed by Douglas were added.

 In January 2009 permission was obtained for the building to be converted for domestic use.

-There is a churchyard to the west side of the redundant church.
+There is a churchyard at the west side of the redundant church.
 Burials include: